trinodb/trino/docs/src/main/sphinx/connector/hive-caching.rst

     - ``false``
   * - ``hive.cache.location``
     - Required directory location to use for the cache storage on each worker.
-      Separate multiple directories, which can be mountpoints for separate drives, with commas ``hive.cache.location=/var/lib/trino/cache1,/var/lib/trino/cache2``.
+      Separate multiple directories, which can be mount points for separate drives, with commas ``hive.cache.location=/var/lib/trino/cache1,/var/lib/trino/cache2``.
       More tips can be found in the :ref:`recommendations
       <hive-cache-recommendations>`.